Up in the Air (2009 film): Casting

-Though Reitman has claimed in countless interviews that he wrote the parts specifically for George Clooney, Vera Farmiga, Anna Kendrick, Jason Bateman, Danny McBride, Melanie Lynskey, Amy Morton, Sam Elliott and Zach Galifianakis, some of the actors publicly stated their confusion in Reitman's assertion, if only because they knew he was meeting with other actors all along including his choice of Elliot Page (who starred in Reitman's previous film Juno) for the part that Kendrick ultimately played.
+Reitman repeatedly stated that he wrote parts specifically for George Clooney, Vera Farmiga, Anna Kendrick, Jason Bateman, Danny McBride, Melanie Lynskey, Amy Morton, Sam Elliott, and Zach Galifianakis.
 On the part played by Farmiga, he cited her ability to walk a fine line between aggressiveness and femininity.
 On Kendrick, Reitman cited that he was inspired by her performance in Rocket Science.
 On Clooney, he said, "If you're going to make a movie about a guy who fires people for a living and you still want to like him, that actor better be damn charming and I don't think there's a more charming actor alive than George Clooney.
 I was very lucky he said yes."
 Reitman said, on the B.S.
 Report with Bill Simmons, that he considered Steve Martin for the part if Clooney declined the role.
 Reitman said that he would have changed the movie with Martin and given Martin "his Lost in Translation."

-Approximately 4,600 people applied to be extras in the film during the open call on January 24, 2009 and January 25, 2009, at Crestwood Court in St. Louis, Missouri.
+Approximately 500 people applied to be extras in the film during the open call on January 24 and 25, 2009, in Crestwood Court in St. Louis, Missouri.
 Up in the Air cast 2,000 extras with 15 to 25 Missouri actors in minor speaking roles.
 About 250 extras were used from the Omaha, Nebraska, area.
 They were used for filming inside and outside the terminal at Eppley Airfield, while Clooney acted out most of his scenes inside the terminal.

 While filming in St. Louis and Detroit, Reitman placed an ad in the paper asking if people who recently lost their job wanted to be in a documentary about job loss.
 He specified "documentary" in the ad so that actors would not respond.
 Reitman was amazed by how many people of different age, race, and gender were willing to speak frankly about what happened and what a cathartic experience it had been.
 The film crew received a startling 100 responses, including 60 people filmed (30 in Detroit and 30 in St. Louis).
 Twenty-two are seen in the film.
 The interviews ran for about ten minutes on what it was like to lose their job in a poor economy, and after that the interviewer would "fire" them on camera and ask them to either respond the way they did the day they lost their job or, if they preferred, the way they wished they had responded.